codess-aus/PL-900/Power_BI.md

 ## Workspace
 Workspaces are containers for data models, reports, and dashboards in the Power BI service.
 When you publish from Power BI Desktop to Power BI service, you select a workspace to hold your analytics.

+You should use a workspace to collaborate with others to create and edit content.
+A workspace is a collection of datasets, reports, and dashboards.

 ## Button or Bookmark
 Use Buttons or Bookmarks to provide a menu to users so they can go directly to a specific page.
 You can enable actions on buttons or bookmark buttons and provide a URL or snapshot bookmark of your report to directly go to that specific page.